polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/013-tenny-the-transformer/README.md

 In summary, Logits are the direct outputs of a neural network's final layer and provide the network's raw predictions.
 They are transformed into probabilities to make them more interpretable and to use them for making final decisions in tasks like classification.
 The logits tell us about the relative confidence of the network in its predictions, but until they're converted to probabilities, they don't convey a direct likelihood for each class.

-Your plan for developing "Tenny, the Transformer" as a sentiment analyst is well-thought-out and comprehensive.
-It leverages the strengths of existing technologies and frameworks while focusing on customization and continuous learning to create a specialized and advanced sentiment analysis tool.
-Let's summarize and slightly refine your approach:

 ### Overview of the Plan for Tenny, the Transformer Sentiment Analyst

 It will be a challenging journey, but let's go ahead and give it our best shot to make it happen.